In Conversation on the Bombing of Darwin

 On 19 February 1942, Darwin came under attack for the first time by Japanese forces.
 Two air raids were launched that day, the start of the many attacks endured between 1942 -1943.
 While Darwin bore the brunt of those attacks, other parts of the Northern Territory were also a target.
 Arnhem Land, Batchelor, Adelaide River, Katherine, Millingimbi also suffered.

 77 years later, countless books have been written to recount the events and delve into a moment in history that had a significant impact on the shaping of our community.
-In the 2018 Chief Minister’s History Book Award, there were seven entries including a play and a children’s book that used stories and historical elements from the bombing of Darwin as the focus for their work.
+In the 2018 Chief Minister’s History Book Award, there were eight entries including a play and a children’s book that used stories and historical elements from the bombing of Darwin as the focus for their work.

 A bit about the speakers:

 Tom has combined careers as an author and military historian, high school teacher, and military officer.
 He served as an intelligence analyst for nearly 20 years in the ADF, seeing service in Baghdad, Iraq, and in East Timor.
 He retired as a lieutenant-commander in 2013.
 His Masters degree in American Literature and Cold War Politics was connected with his military research, as was his Doctorate, awarded in 2004.

 Dr. Wendy Beresford-Maning

 Dr. Wendy Beresford-Maning is a writer and poet as well as a professional historian focusing on biography and cultural theory.
 Her research interests include CS Lewis, biography and church history with a particular emphasis on mission history in the Northern Territory and the Fujita connection with Darwin Memorial Uniting Church.